English Royal Renaissance: 3 Days in London Itinerary

 Pro Tip:

-For a guided experience, accompany the famous Yeoman Warders on a tour of the complex as they share intriguing tales and key insights from over 1,000 years of Tower history.
-These free tours with the Royal Bodyguard’s “Beefeaters” begin every 30 minutes from 10:00 AM until 2:30 PM near the main Tower of London entrance.
+For a guided experience, accompany the famous Yeoman Warders as they share intriguing tales from over 1,000 years of history.
+These free tours with the Royal Bodyguard’s “Beefeaters” begin every 30 minutes from 10:00 AM until 2:30 PM near the main entrance.

 Tower Bridge

-Just across the River Thames you’ll spy the infamous Tower Bridge.
-This ubiquitous symbol is depicted in artwork, literature, and media which seeks to capture the essence of London, like the film Spider-Man: Far from Home with scenes of superheroes swinging amongst its suspension cables.
-This landmark is often confused with London Bridge (likely due to the prominence of the nursery rhyme “London Bridge Is Falling Down”), which does exist but is much less impressive to look at.
+Just across the River Thames spy the infamous Tower Bridge.
+This ubiquitous symbol is depicted in artwork, literature, and media which seeks to capture the essence of London like the film Spider-Man: Far from Home, with scenes of superheroes swinging amongst its suspension cables.
+This landmark is often confused with London Bridge—likely due to the prominence of the nursery rhyme “London Bridge Is Falling Down”—which is much less impressive to look at.

 Pro Tip:

-If you’re in a rush, you can also snap photos of Tower Bridge from the South Battlements of the Tower of London, between Lanthorn Tower and Salt Tower.
-All of the Tower Bridge flicks pictured here were taken from this spot!
+Snap photos of Tower Bridge from the South Battlements inside the Tower of London, between Lanthorn and Salt Tower.
+The pictured bridge flick was taken from this spot!

 Borough Market

-After crossing Tower Bridge, walk 15 minutes down Tooley Street towards London Bridge to reach your next stop.
-With a historical impact similar to that of the Tower of London, Borough Market is one of the oldest and most renowned food markets in the city, with a history stretching back over 1,000 years to the 11th century.
-This vibrant hub for food lovers offers a wide range of high-quality and artisanal foods, from fresh produce, meats, and cheeses to gourmet and street food from around the world.
+After crossing Tower Bridge, walk 15 minutes down Tooley Street towards London Bridge to reach the next stop.
+With a historical impact stretching back 1,000 years to the 11th century, Borough Market is one of the oldest and most renowned food markets in the city.
+This vibrant hub for foodies offers a wide range of high-quality and artisanal foods, from fresh produce, meats, and cheeses to gourmet street food from around the globe.

-If you only stop for one item, make sure it’s the famous chocolate-covered strawberries sold by the vendor Turnips.
+If you only stop for one item, make sure it’s the famous chocolate-covered strawberries sold by Turnips.
 After blowing up on social media, these berries drove dessert-lovers in troves from across the world to taste the delectable treat.
-If you’re following this itinerary to a tee, make sure to avoid devouring too many strawberries, since you’ll be eating dinner in the market shortly after!
+If following this itinerary to a tee, avoid devouring too many strawberries, since you’ll be eating dinner shortly after!

 Dinner — Padella

 Once you’ve explored all that Borough Market has to offer, seek out a classic Italian restaurant nestled near the corner of Bedale Street and London Road (A3).
-Padella is a pasta bar serving up fresh, hand rolled pasta with delicious sauces and fillings inspired by the founders’ trips to Italy.
-Open daily for lunch and dinner, Padella doesn’t accept online reservations in advance but you can join a virtual queue by scanning the QR code posted in front of the restaurant or via the Dojo App.
+Pasta bar Padella serves fresh, hand-rolled noodles with delectable sauces and fillings inspired by the founders’ Italy trips.
+Open daily for lunch and dinner, Padella doesn’t accept online reservations; instead, join a virtual queue by scanning the QR code posted in front of the restaurant or via the Dojo App.

-I found the food to be extremely reasonably priced (with TimeOut London describing Padella as the “#1 Cheap Eat for Under a Tenner”), with pasta dishes ranging from £9.5-16.5.
-I snacked on the burrata and bruschetta to start (which were both to die for) and for my main I indulged on the pappardelle with beef shin ragu that Padella is known for!
-Given how delectable—and cheap—the food is here, there’s usually a line out the door; join the virtual waitlist in advance to avoid wasting time in the queue!
+Extremely reasonably priced with dishes ranging from £9.5-16.5, TimeOut London describes Padella as the “#1 Cheap Eat for Under a Tenner.”
+I snacked on the burrata and bruschetta to start which were both to die for, and for my main I indulged in the pappardelle with beef shin ragu that the restaurant is known for!
+Given how delectable and cheap the menu is, there’s usually a line out the door; join the virtual waitlist in advance to avoid wasting time in the queue!

 Vaudeville Theatre